jungvonmatt/wekit/packages/contentful-apps/redirects/DESIGN.md

 The objective can be moved to the readme.
 Parts from the document could also be transferred to a document that describes how the app should be used and what it produces.
 We should talk about that.

 - @tharders
-From is normally a path and not a full URL.
-The regex "URL" Pattern actually tests for a path.
-So it should be named accordingly.
-The "to" on the other hand should normally allow full URLs, in order to allow a redirect to another domain.
-That should be checked with another regular expression.
-You can still use one FormControl Field for both cases when you provide the validation function.
-The result of the function can be the error message or undefined.
-This way you can also have different error messages.
-(IN PROGRESS)

-- @tharders
 We should discuss this logic, maybe together with Holger.